cebert/antzer-aws-classic-game-challenge/README.md

 As of July 2025, Q's multimodal support was unable to generate images or sound files.
 To work around this, I used ChatGPT to create the game images.
 I would write instructions for an image that was needed, and copied the generated image into the repository.
 Similarly, for sound files, I download royalty-free sound files from [FreeSound.org](https://freesound.org) and converted them to .mp3 files.

+### Initial Prompt

+When generating code using agentic software, its crucial to invest considerable upfront time on creating a detailed initial prompt.
+[InitialPrompt](docs/InitialPrompt.md) is a link to the initial prompt I used to create this game.

+If I could start over, this prompt could have been improved by stating my preferred file structure, TypeScript file naming conventions, graphical details, and success criteria more explicitly.
+My initial prompt worked reasonably well, but I had to work through these details with the LLM.
+I think being more explicit up front could have saved time.
+It also took some time to sort out the grid-based gameplay mechanics; possibly spending more time defining them in my initial prompt would have been helpful.

 ### Amazon Q Developer CLI

 As part of this project, I learned that Q's CLI has undergone significant improvements.
 If you haven't tried Q recently, it may be worth reevaluating it and giving it a second try.
 Amazon Q is a brand offering a range of products and experiences.
 The Amazon Q Developer CLI is related to, but different from, the Amazon Q Developer extension.
 Similarly, Amazon Q in the AWS Console is not the same as the CLI.
 If you have tried any other Q variants, the CLI is a different product.